MediaComem/minesweeper/INSTRUCTIONS.md

 ## :warning: A note about the project's documentation

-The [project's README][readme] contains generic instructions on how to run the application.
+The [project's README][readme] explains how to set up and run the application.
 That README is generic: it is not written specifically for this exercise.

 The instructions on **this page** explain the exercise step-by-step.